mnmpdadish/dvmc/README.md

 Two more README are encourage to read after this one:

-"./samples/spectrum/README" - to learn about the code usage (with functionnal examples).
+"./samples/spectrum/README" - to learn about the code usage (with working examples).
 "./tool/dvmc/README"        - to learn about the tools that can be used to analyse the data.

 This complete the documentation.